Join our Undergraduate Open Days

 Modules

-The first year will provide an introduction to Criminology and within your second and final years you will have more options to tailor your degree.
-By your final year, you will be prepared to conduct your own research project.
-You will have the opportunity to explore knowledge and policy in an area of your choice and particular interests.
+The first year will provide an introduction to Criminology; in your second and final years, you will have more options to tailor your degree.
+By final year, you will be prepared to conduct your own research project.
+You will have the opportunity to explore knowledge and policy in an area of your choice.
 Additionally, module options at this level draw upon the research expertise of the Department and its research centres, which brings contemporary policy debates and research directly into the programme and further enables you to benefit from excellent, world-leading, contemporary research.

 First year modules